 Has co-developed a new AD process (Aerosol Deposition) with AIST.
 The new process enables ultrathin coating of ceramic materials on plastic substrates.

 Has discovered a special conversion phenomenon that increases the efficiency more than 50% by irradiating tera-Heltz radio magnetic wave on a ceramic including bismuth and cobalt.

 Has co-developed a new chemical sensor for agriculture.
 The new device detects agricultural chemicals in the firm air effectively and quickly.

 11. NEDO (Major R&D organization in Japan) 6/19

 Has started a new project to develop cost effective recycling process for rare earth metals utilizing electronic wastes.

 12. Toshiba (Major electric & electronics company in Japan) 6/19

 Has developed a new strain gauge introducing spintronics technologies.
 The sensitivity of the new device is more than hundred times higher compared to the traditional semiconductor devices.

 Visit DKN Research here.

-Please contact email@example.com for further information.
+Please contact email@example.com for further information regarding the news items.